The Two Minute Review

 HSBC Bank Account

 This is HSBC’s standard account.
 You get all the basics like access to the app, the ability to pay friends, contactless payment and Google/Apple pay if you want it.
-You also get access to their “regular saver” pot which allows you to save between £25 and £250 each month and earn 1% AER/gross on your savings (NOTE: there are much better savings rates available with other providers).
+You also get access to their “regular saver” pot which allows you to save between £25 and £250 each month and earn 5% interest on your savings (you should note that to get the 5% you cannot withdraw your money for 12 months).

 HSBC Advance Account